swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

   * Added a carve-out to allow a `$` prefix on names generated from macros, allowing them to match the behavior of property wrappers.
   * Revisited the design around the ordering of macro expansions, forcing them to be independent.
   * Clarify when accessor macros need to produce observers for a stored property vs. turning it into a computed property.
+  * Moved the discussion of "permitted declaration kinds" from the freestanding macros proposal here.
 * Originally pitched as "declaration macros"; attached macros were separated into their own proposal after the initial discussion.

 ## Future directions